SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    if/when integer exponents land in the stdlib.
    Darwin's pow() function is only for floating point.

-If the ``Int`` value does not have enough digits for the requested index, the subscript implementation returns ``0``, as if the number had been padded with zeros to the left:
+If the ``Int`` value doesn't have enough digits for the requested index, the subscript implementation returns ``0``, as if the number had been padded with zeros to the left: